 We don’t wait for change, we seek to get ahead of change for our clients.
 Our people have the conviction to think independently but act collaboratively.
 This means we’re able to respond quickly to take advantage of short-term market fluctuations, or we can also choose to hold tight.

-1 The study spanned the 20 years up to the end of December 2017 for older funds or since inception for newer ones and measured performance net of fees and trading costs.
+1 The study spanned the 20 years up to the end of December 2018 for older funds or since inception for newer ones and measured performance net of fees and trading costs.
 It covers 18 diversified active U.S. equity funds advised by T. Rowe Price, omitting 2 institutional funds that are clones of other funds to avoid double counting.
 Benchmarks included the S&P 500, Russell 1000 Growth, Russell 2000 Growth, Russell 1000 Value, Russell 2000 Value, Russell 2000, Russell Midcap Growth, and Russell Midcap Value Indexes.
-Russell Investment Group is the source and owner of the trademarks, service marks, and copyrights related to the Russell indexes.
-Russell® is a trademark of Russell Investment Group.
+Frank Russell Company (Russell) is the source and owner of the Russell index data contained or reflected in these materials and all trademarks and copyrights related thereto.
+Russell® is a registered trademark of Russell.
+Russell is not responsible for the formatting or configuration of these materials or for any inaccuracy in T. Rowe Price Associates’ presentation thereof.
 Fund performance was measured against the designated benchmarks over rolling 12-month and 3-, 5-, and 10-year periods.

 2 Active success rates are the percentage of times a fund outperformed its designated benchmark in a given period.